GoogleCloudPlatform/generative-ai/gemini/sample-apps/fixmycar/README.md

 ## Set up Vertex AI Agent Builder

-You will store the Cymbal Starlight 2024 owner's manual in a Vertex AI Agent Builder (fka Vertex AI Search) data store.
+You will store the Cymbal Starlight 2024 owner's manual in a Vertex AI Agent Builder data store.
 This will allow you to search the manual's contents using natural language queries.

 1. Open the Cloud Console and search for "Agent Builder."
 Open the console page.
 If prompted, click **Activate API.**